Unemployment is expected to hover around 12 percent through 2012 and will fall through 2013, averaging at 11 percent, according to the report.

 The stall of the nation's economy has widened the gap between the two regions.

-The coastal economy is led by exports and innovation communities while the inland economy is being held back by an overhang of excess housing and a contraction in government employment, wrote Jerry Nickelsburg, senior economist for the
+The coastal economy is led by exports and innovation communities while the inland economy is being held back by an overhang of excess housing and a contraction in government employment, wrote Jerry Nickelsburg, senior economist for the forecast.

 Inland California faces continued high unemployment and a long slow recovery through 2017, according to Nickelsburg.